Submission deadline: June 21, 2021

-SIBGRAPI 2021 announces the selection of the four Best Papers on Pattern Recognition and Related Fields from the Main Track.
+SIBGRAPI 2021 announces the selection of the three Best Papers on Pattern Recognition and Related Fields from the Main Track.
 Authors of the selected papers, according to the General and Program Chairs, will be invited to provide an extended version of their work, to be published in a Special Section of the Pattern Recognition Letters journal, following the instructions available at https://www.journals.elsevier.com/pattern-recognition-letters/.

 All papers for the SIBGRAPI 2021 Main Track must be submitted electronically.
 The electronic submission system is accessible at https://cmt3.research.microsoft.com/SIBGRAPI2021/.
 Please be sure to "Select Your Role" as "Author" in the menu above.